Sacagawea dollar: Gold dollars

 In 1999, the Mint struck a number of Sacagawea dollars in .9167 fine (22-karat) gold.
 During the initial production of the coins, they were denominated at five dollars in order to help the public distinguish them from their circulating counterparts.
 The plan was to sell gold versions of the coins to collectors.
 On March 20, this plan was halted when some Congressmen questioned the authority of Mint officials to strike the coins in a composition different from what had already been authorized.
 Full-scale coin production never took place even though the Mint maintained that it did have authority to do so, as the coins would be considered numismatic items and not regular-issue coins.
 Similar gold coins were also struck, this time bearing the denomination of one dollar and a "W" mint mark of the West Point Mint (although they were actually struck at Philadelphia).
 In total, 39 such coins were struck, twelve of which were found to be of adequate quality, while the rest were eventually destroyed.
 Unlike those denominated at five dollars, the one dollar pieces were "struck to commemorate the historic flight of the Space Shuttle Columbia in July 1999", according to Former Mint Director Ed Moy.
 The twelve surviving gold dollars were sent into space aboard Columbia on mission STS-93 in July 1999.
 Following the return of the shuttle, the coins were placed in storage at Fort Knox, where they remained until 2007, when they were exhibited at the American Numismatic Association World's Fair of Money in Milwaukee, Wisconsin.
 After the event, the coins were returned to Fort Knox.
-In 2025, Stack's Bowers sold seven of the space-flown coins, along with an eight unflown example, at auction for $3.28 million.
+In 2025, Stack's Bowers sold seven of the space-flown coins, along with an eighth unflown example, at auction for $3.28 million.
 At the same time, to celebrate the coin's 25th anniversary, a 24-karat gold version was struck at the West Point Mint.
 The coin was released on July 31, and the entire mintage of 7,500 sold out soon after.